gottesmm/swift-evolution/proposals/nnnn-region-based-isolation.md

 guarantees that values in a region cannot be accessed concurrently.

-In this proposal, we are defining the default convention for passing non-`Sendable` values into an isolation domain as being a transfer operation.
-In order to use a transfer when passing a non-`Sendable` value into a `nonisolated` context, meaning the value would not be accessible after the `nonisolated` function call, one could implement a general `transferring` parameter modifier that would force those semantics in other cases.
-The transferring semantics are necessary in order for the `Task` initializer to accept a non-`Sendable` closure.
+In this proposal, we are defining the default convention for passing non-`Sendable` values into actor isolated isolation domains as being a transfer operation.
+In contrast, non-`Sendable` values passed into a `nonisolated` context are not transferred.
+In order to transfer a non-`Sendable` value into a `nonisolated` context, one could implement a general `transferring` parameter modifier that would force transferring semantics.
 An explicit `transferring` modifier is described in the future directions section.

 ### Taxonomy of Isolation Regions